 Weekend Market - The population of Thimphu and many valley dwellers converge on the bustling weekend market, held down by the river.
 A wide range of foodstuff s and local arts and crafts are sold at the market, which runs from Friday afternoon to Sunday.
 A visit to the market provides great photo opportunities, as well as the chance to mingle with local people and perhaps buy souvenirs.

 HAA VALLEY - was one of the main commercial gateways until roads opened through Phuentsholing in the earlier 1960s.
 The route via Haa was an important access for the Bhutanese just as the Silk Route was for many Himalayan countries.
 Bhutanese traders used Haa to connect Phari and Chumbi, the nearest trade centres beyond the Bhutanese borders.
-The historic journey of Indo-Bhutan friendship took place on this route when the then Indian Prime Minister Jawahar Lal Nehru walked to Bhutan in the 1958.
+The historic journey of Indo-Bhutan friendship took place on this route when the then Indian Prime Minister Jawahar Lal Nehru walked to Bhutan in 1958.
 One may see the old documentary fi lm of this travel with barefooted Bhutanese protocols and Indian delegates arriving into Haa valley.
 During those days Haa was an important frontier valley and the Haa-drungpa (the governor) held an influential post.
 Chuzom confluence divides the road to Haa, Thimphu, Paro and Phuentsholing.
 Chhuzom means, “Where rivers meet”.
-Bhutanese believe that much negative energy meet at the junction where rivers and spurs intersect.
+Bhutanese believe that much negative energy meets at the junction where rivers and spurs intersect.
 Triangulated aerial view of such junctions is called Nam-go-dru-sum taken to means as ‘sky’s triangle door’.
-This belief comes from the astrological directions and might have some connections to mysteries such as the ones of ‘Bermuda Triangles’, if explored.
+This belief comes from the astrological directions and might have some connections to mysteries such as the ones of ‘Bermuda Triangles’ if explored.
 Respect of such a belief has inspired the Bhutanese to build the three styled Chortens here.
 Chorten is literally a stone monument translated as the “Relic of the faith”.
 Devotees believe that such would ward off negative complexities.
 As one drives southward on the Haa road, the views of Tsanda Goenpa and upper Chapcha villages are panoramic.
-The stately fortress of Dobji stands picturesque on a ridge which at one time was joked as the Bhutanese Alcatraz.
+The stately fortress of Dobji stands picturesquely on a ridge which at one time was joked as the Bhutanese Alcatraz.
 Now an abbot has been appointed transforming the place into another peaceful Buddhist monastery.
 The hairpin road leads to stone quarries and other scattered villages.
 These farmers here were once known for growing wheat and mustard.
 Village elders

 tell tales of how their elders worked hard and carried wheat and mustard to Paro where the Paro Penlop (Governor) awaited eagerly for the tax.
 The motor road has wrought magic in these villages now.
 They have become proud farmers producing tonnes of potatoes and other vegetables.
 The hillsides are lush with cabbages and some innovative farmers have chicken farms too.
 Dawakha village is a popular stone quarry region.
-Geologically, this area has lots of limestone deposits that lead to formation of many calcite caves.
+Geologically, this area has lots of limestone deposits that lead to the formation of many calcite caves.
 These calcite caves have spiritual values to the Bhutanese.
 Some of the spiritual caves in this part are the famous Wangdue Nye, Chikar Gompa and Tashiling Gompa.
 The area is also a haven for Cantrell mushrooms (Cantharellus cibarius) in summer.
 Jabana village got its name from Shabdrung Nawang Namgyal (Shabdrung unified Bhutan under one rule in the 17th century), literally translated as the “Realm Behind”.
 The most populated of Jabana region is Jaba-beteykha where a small fortress called Beteykha dzong exists.
-This dzong as elders say functioned mainly for taxation purposes.
+This dzong as elders says functioned mainly for taxation purposes.
 It is worth to visit the old water-run fl our mill close to Jabana village.
 The drive from Jabana to the main valley is very picturesque.
 Look out for several huge old traditional farmhouses.
 Haa valley is beautiful with the three ridges, locally called the Rig-sum-Goemn, artistically shaped like identical ridges.
-Rig-sum- Goemn means the three types of goemns (spiritual pathfi nders) and are represented by the Lords of Compassion (Chenrigzee), of Knowledge (Jampelyang) and the destroyer of negativity (Chana-Dorjee).
-The main deity of this valley is Chundu, the great warrior guardian aff ectionately referred as Ap Chundu.
-Ap Chundu is honoured by most farmers in western Bhutan and one may note that the three striped flag on the roof of the houses is often called the Chundudharchu.
+Rig-sum- Goemn means the three types of goemns (spiritual pathfinders) and is represented by the Lords of Compassion (Chenrigzee), of Knowledge (Jampelyang) and the destroyer of negativity (Chana-Dorjee).
+The main deity of this valley is Chundu, the great warrior guardian affectionately referred to as Ap Chundu.
+Ap Chundu is honoured by most farmers in western Bhutan and one may note that the three striped flags on the roof of the houses are often called the Chundudharchu.
 This shows that the deity is being honoured during the Choeguu (the family annual ritual).
 People who seek Ap Chundu’s protection are happy when they see a dream of a Dasho (title formally bestowed by the King for meritorious service rendered to the kingdom.
 Literal meaning-the best) whom they interpret as Ap Chundu and thus pay their homage in accordance.
 There are many stories associated with the deity especially around Haa and Paro.
 Many, who take refuge under Him, would often call themselves Ap Chundu’s bastards- always told in jest but honourable.
 Haabi Lomba, the New Year for the locals here, is another delicious highlight.
 Many who have had a chance to eat Hoentay (the vegetable fi lled dumpling) would agree.
 To the delight of many naturalists, Haa has pockets of shaman festivals taking place in several hamlets.
 These animist traditions lost their importance in the eyes of modern Bhutanese and the clergy for sometime.
 But now the animist traditions are coming back as special interests to enthusiastic environmentalists.
 Such animist traditions place greater respect to the natural world which is something the present world is losing fast.

 Chelila La Pass - Another trekking trail heads east towards Paro and goes via Chelila-la pass.
 This trek is best during the month of autumn for good mountain views or late spring months for varieties of sub-alpine & alpine flowers.
-While in Haa, one of the best areas to go for excursion is a visit to Tachu-Gonpa.
-There is a farm trail where a 4wd can ply easily but on foot it will take an hour and half uphill and an hour downhill using the old footpath.
+While in Haa, one of the best areas to go for the excursion is a visit to Tachu-Gonpa.
+There is a farm trail where a 4wd can ply easily but on foot, it will take an hour and a half uphill and an hour downhill using the old footpath.
 Do not miss the great temple built on a rock cliff known as Shelkar-dra temple.
 Chelila-la pass (3800m), a favourite place for many visitors, is one of highest motor able passes in the country.
 For the Buddhists, it is also a sacred place to festoon the pass with prayer flags.
 For naturalists, the Chelila ridge offers gardens of Himalayan flowers, plants and of special pheasant species.
 Water is scarce on these ridges and it is recommended to have enough water supplies with you.
 There are lots of beautiful and peaceful ridge tops offering views of valleys below and of Mount.
 Jumolhari (7315m).
-The blooming season for most flowers are in June and early July and best time to watch pheasants on the ridges are in April and May months.
-Blue Poppy, beautiful but rare blooms in June and can be spotted few minutes’ walk towards the southern ridges.
+The blooming season for most flowers are in June and early July and the best time to watch pheasants on the ridges are in April and May months.
+Blue Poppy, beautiful but rare blooms in June and can be spotted few minutes’ walks towards the southern ridges.